-In this course we will cover a series of techniques that go more into depth than those covered in BRMS and BRMS II.
-We will work extensively with data and learn how to analyze and interpret data at an advanced level.
-The course covers the following topics: - recap multivariate linear regression and ANOVA - complex regression models (e.g. mediated moderation) and MANOVA - dealing with violated regression assumptions - generalized linear models, i.e. regression models for categorical and limited dependent variables - methods of data reduction and scaling (e.g. PCA, correspondence analysis) - If time permits: introduction to structural equation modeling and multilevel analysis Advanced Statistics will be an essential preparation for those who are planning to do a Master's program in one of the quantitative social sciences such as Psychology, Economics, Sociology, Political Science, or Health Science.
+This course will cover a series of statistical methods for more complex research designs than those covered in BRMS I and BRMS II or Statistics for Sciences.
+We will work extensively with real data and learn how to analyze and interpret data at an advanced level.
+The course covers the following topics: - review of multiple linear regression and ANOVA, - logistic regression, - MANOVA and MANCOVA, - Principle Components Analysis, - Discriminant Analysis, - Analysis of Repeated Measures, - Categorical Data Analysis, and, if time allows, - Time Series.
+These advanced methods will be an essential preparation for those who are planning to do a master's program in applied natural science or one of the quantitative social sciences such as Psychology, Economics, Sociology, Political Science, or Health Science.
+This course is offered in semester 2.